ExplainableML/eml_website/content/team/karsten-roth.md

 </br>

-His primary interests cover approaches to effective representation learning under different forms of distribution shifts, including zero-shot, few-shot and continual learning problems, as well as understanding generalisation behaviour of learned (multimodal) representations.
+His primary interests cover approaches to effective representation learning under different forms of distribution shifts, including zero-shot, few-shot and continual learning problems, as well as understanding generalisation behaviour of learned (multimodal) representations and foundation models.
 He is also very interested in their application to medicine and the sciences.

 # Publications